 With a CMS, creating website pages will only take half the time it takes to do one from scratch.
 This is especially true when the website design needs custom coding.
-What’s more, a smart content management system allows focusing on specific areas of the website that need improvement.
+Basically, a smart content management system allows focusing on specific areas of the website that need improvement.

 Content management systems add more functionality to websites.
 One of the most helpful features of CMS platforms is their ability to create a template.

-Website and graphic designers can now worry less about ensuring all design elements stay uniform within a website page.
-There will be no need to inspect them closely on each website page.
-With a uniform website page look, website visitors can easily distinguish which page they are browsing.
+So, website and graphic designers can now worry less about ensuring all design elements stay uniform within a website page.
+Thus, there will be no need to inspect them closely on each website page.
+Also, with a uniform website page look, visitors can easily distinguish which page they are browsing.

 Easy Access and Collaboration

 A content management system allows multiple people access to a website and easy collaboration on different projects.
-It stores all online content in one place that is available to anyone with access.
+Moreover, it stores all online content in one place that is available to anyone with access.
 This gets rid of the need for sending multiple files to different people.
 With a CMS, you can share access to the same content.
-Using individual accounts, multiple people can add, delete, edit, or update the website content right from their own devices.
+Also, using individual accounts, multiple people can add, delete, edit, or update the website from their devices.